 The marine life was better than I expected and surprisingly ended up being my highlight of the cruise.
 As planned, we did see dolphins.
 A lot of dolphins.
 Some came very close to the boat; it was a great encounter.
 Charlie, a young dolphin, made it very special.
 He jumped many times as high as around 1 meter out of the water.
 I did have many opportunities to see dolphins before, but it was the first time that I was seeing a wild dolphin jumping like that.
 The talk was also very interesting and educative.

-After the dolphins, on our way to Hole in the Rock, we spotted seals resting on a rock forming one of the numerous islands.
+After the dolphins, on our way to Hole in the Rock, we spotted seals resting on a rock that formed one of the numerous islands.
 Although the boat was big, we could get close to the rock to admire them.
 Later, on our way back from Hole in the Rock, I quickly spotted three curious little heads popping out of the water when the boat was passing by.
-This was unique and unexpected.
+So cute!

 Sunset at Russell